 Another highlight to be enjoyed is a private boat excursion passing the floating villages of local fishermen to the breadth of Tonle Sap Lake.
 Life along the waterway, with fish farming a main enterprise for the local fisherman is both colorful and uniquely fascinating.
 Children learn early on to care for themselves and to help the family with daily chores.

 The southern beachfront community of Hua Hin remains one of the more isolated beachfronts within Thailand, not having the throngs of visitors who have flocked to the sites at Phuket and Koi Samui in years past.
-It is a perfect getaway to luxuriate at the end of an exploratory trip around Thailand and neighboring countries prior to your return trip homeward.
+It is a perfect getaway to luxuriate at the end of an exploratory trip around Thailand and neighboring Cambodia prior to your return trip homeward.

 Book Your Luxury, Personalized Itinerary Well In Advance of Your Departure Date and Qualify for a 10% Discount On Land Arrangements.